 Studies describing recurrence rates of conventional therapies are rare and mostly poorly controlled.
-The recurrence rates described13 after one year were similar or worse than those described here.
+The recurrence rates described after 1 year were similar or worse than those described here.
 A better data basis is available for PDT drugs, where several authors published FUP results of phase III studies of AK PDT.
-The life-table analysis, in which the probability p_2CR_P expresses the likelihood that a patient is completely cleared during treatment and remains cleared of all lesions for 12 months after treatment, should serve as the basis to choose the optimal therapy for the patients.
-Our data illustrate that 53% (study ALA-AK-CT002) to 68% (study ALA-AK-CT003) of patients treated with BF-200 ALA and LED lamps, and 41% of patients treated with MAL and LED lamps are cleared of all lesions during treatment and remain free of all lesions for at least 12 months after treatment.
-This treatment success is clearly above the values achieved in controlled trials with Levulan Kerastick (40%)9, ALA patch (21% to 45%)^{11;10}, cryotherapy (29%)^{11;10} or of a recently approved ingenol mebutate (0.015%) containing gel (20%)12 (Table 7).
-In the studies cited here Levulan Kerastick was, according to its product specification, used in combination with blue light, the ALA patch also with LED lamps.
+The life-table analysis, in which the probability $P_2 CR_P$ expresses the likelihood that a patient is completely cleared during treatment and remains clear of all lesions for 12 months after treatment, should serve as the basis to choose the optimal therapy for the patients.
+Our data illustrate that 53% (study ALA-AK-CT002) to 68% (study ALA-AK-CT003) of patients treated with BF-200 ALA and LED lamps, and 41% of patients treated with MAL and LED lamps are cleared of all lesions during treatment and remain free of all lesions for at